kohlhofer/Crossings/chapters/chapter-10.md

 # Chapter 10: Ghost-Like

 Night falls heavy, the river black and wide.
-Stars pierce the darkness above, their light scattered on the water's surface.
-The air is sharp with the promise of frost, and bare branches rattle in the wind.
-He stands on the dock, lantern in hand, breath clouding in the cool air.
-The dock creaks beneath his weight, old wood settling into the night.
+Stars pierce the darkness above, scattered light on water.
+The air carries frost's edge, and bare branches rattle.
+He stands on the dock, lantern in hand, breath clouding.
+The dock creaks beneath his weight.

-The air is thick with mist, carrying the scent of mud and rotting vegetation.
-Somewhere in the distance, a night bird calls.
-The river moves silently, its current invisible in the darkness, marked only by the occasional drift of leaves and debris.
+Mist thickens the air.
+Mud and rot fill his nose.
+A night bird calls.
+The river moves silent, current marked only by leaves and debris catching light.

-Reed's boat glides out of the darkness, silent as a shadow.
-The old man's oars dip slow and steady, barely disturbing the water.
-His expression is calm and patient, his movements economical.
-The boat appears ghost-like in the lantern light, its hull black against the water.
+Reed's boat slides from darkness, oars barely touching water.
+The old man's strokes come slow and steady.
+His face stays calm in lantern light, movements spare.
+The boat emerges black against black water.

-Reed gestures with a tilt of his head, and he steps into the boat.
-The vessel rocks beneath him, finding its new balance.
-The wooden seat is smooth and cold.
-Reed pushes off with his oar, and they slip away from the dock into the black water.
+Reed tilts his head.
+He steps into the boat.
+Wood rocks, finds balance.
+The seat feels smooth and cold.
+Reed pushes off, and they slip from the dock.

-They cross in silence, water lapping against the hull in a steady rhythm.
-The lantern casts a small circle of light around them, beyond which the world disappears into darkness.
-The river stretches wide here, its far bank lost in shadow and mist.
+They cross without words, water lapping hull-sides in rhythm.
+The lantern casts its circle, beyond which all fades to black.
+The far bank vanishes in shadow and mist.

-Reed rows with practiced ease, his oars cutting the water cleanly.
-His breathing is steady, unhurried.
-He knows these waters, these currents, these hidden dangers.
-The boat moves through the darkness, guided by sure movements.
+Reed rows with practice, oars cutting clean.
+His breathing stays even.
+The boat moves sure through darkness, following paths Reed knows.

-The far bank looms gradually out of the darkness, trees tangled, shadows deep.
-Something waits there, small and indistinct in the mist.
-The shape might be a person, might be a stump, might be nothing at all.
-The lantern light catches something—movement, or perhaps just the play of shadows on water.
-A flash of red, there and gone.
+The far bank rises slow from black, trees tangled overhead.
+Something waits there, small and strange in mist.
+The shape could be person, could be stump, could be nothing.
+Lantern light catches movement—or shadow playing on water.
+Red flashes, gone.

-Reed rows toward the bank, his oars steady.
-The boat slides up to the muddy shore with a soft scrape.
-Whatever waits does not move.
-In the uncertain light, it could be anyone, anything, or no one at all.
+Reed rows toward shore, oars steady.
+The boat scrapes mud with a soft sound.
+In the lantern's glow, Eli emerges from the shadows, her familiar shape becoming clear.
+She moves with careful steps down the muddy bank.

-He steps onto the bank, feet sinking into the soft mud.
-The lantern casts its circle of light, but beyond its reach, the darkness holds its secrets.
-A sound from the shadows—footsteps, perhaps, or the wind through the reeds.
-Boot soles scraping on wet stone.
-Something moves in the periphery of vision.

-Reed pushes off from the bank, the boat rocking as it slips back into the current.
-He settles into the stern, and Reed turns the bow downstream.
-The old man rows steadily, carrying them both deeper into the night.
-The smell of spirits drifts faintly in the air between them, but Reed's hands remain steady on the oars.
+Boot-scrape on wet rock, then she steps into the boat, finding her balance with practiced ease.
+The craft rocks once, settles.
+Reed pushes off, turning downstream, and she settles in the stern.
+Spirit-smell drifts between them, but Reed's hands stay true on oars.

-The boat drifts past a fallen tree, its branches reaching into the water.
-An owl calls from somewhere in the darkness, answered by another from across the river.
-The night is alive with small sounds—the plop of a turtle sliding from a log, the rustle of something moving through the reeds.
+The boat passes a fallen tree, branches in water.
+Owls call and answer across the river.
+Night fills with small sounds—turtle sliding from log, something moving through reeds.

-Reed's oars cut through patches of foam and floating debris.
-The river carries its cargo downstream—leaves, branches, the occasional bottle or piece of cloth.
-All of it moves together in the darkness, part of the river's endless journey to the sea.
+Reed's oars cut foam and floating things.
+The river carries its load—leaves, branches, occasional bottle or cloth.
+All moves together in dark, riding current toward sea.

-They pass under a low bridge, its stone arches dark against the sky.
-The sound of their passage echoes briefly, then fades.
-Above them, the road crosses empty and silent.
+They pass under the bridge, stone arches black above.
+Their sound echoes brief, fades.
+The road crosses empty overhead.

-A sound drifts across the water—perhaps humming, perhaps only the river's voice rising and falling.
-The melody is strange, unfamiliar, like wind through reeds.
-Sometimes it stops, leaving only the water's murmur, then begins again.
-The source is uncertain, somewhere in the darkness.
+A sound drifts over water—maybe humming, maybe river-voice rising falling.
+The tune sounds strange, like wind through reeds.
+It stops, leaves water-murmur, starts again.
+Its source stays hidden in dark.

-The lantern flickers, its flame dancing in the night breeze.
-Shadows shift and move, playing tricks with the eye.
-He watches Reed, watches the water flow past.
-He speaks no words, asks no questions.
-The journey is enough.
+The lantern flickers in night wind.
+Shadows shift and dance.
+He watches Reed, watches water flow.
+No words pass between them.

-They round a bend, and a spit of sand appears in the lantern light.
-Reed steers toward it, his oars guiding the boat through the shallow water.
-The sand is pale and fine, unmarked except by the tracks of raccoons and possums.
+They round a bend.
+A sand-spit shows in lantern light.
+Reed steers through shallows, oars finding way.
+The sand lies pale and fine, marked with night-creature tracks.

-Nothing waits there but driftwood and the smell of mud.
-The shore is littered with river trash—bleached logs, plastic bottles, tangles of fishing line.
-The sand gives way to marsh grass, then to the dark line of trees beyond.

-A splash from the shallows, sudden and quick.
-Footsteps, perhaps, or a night animal disturbed.
-The sound of someone moving through water, then silence.
-The darkness swallows whatever made it, leaving only the faint scent of tobacco smoke drifting on the night air.
+Nothing waits but driftwood and mud-smell.
+Marsh grass grows thick beyond, then tree-dark rises.

+Water splashes shallow, sudden.
+Movement in the shallows catches the lantern light.
+The sound dies.
+Eli's shape melts into the darkness.
+Tobacco scent drifts faint on night air.

-He raises his hand, palm open toward the darkness.
-A gesture small and brief, directed at nothing and everything.
+He raises his hand, palm open toward darkness.
+A gesture small and brief, directed at her retreating form.

-From the shadows comes a voice, quiet, uncertain.
+From shadows comes her voice, quiet, uncertain.
 "Water's cold tonight."
-The words drift across the space between them, unguarded, without her usual edge.
+Words drift across space between, unguarded, edge gone soft.

-Reed nods to him.
-He pushes off from the sand, the boat rocking as it slips back into the current.
-The old man turns the bow downstream, his oars finding their rhythm again.
+Reed nods once.
+He pushes from sand, boat rocking free.
+The old man turns downstream, oars finding rhythm.

-He remains in the boat, settling into the stern.
-Reed rows steadily, carrying them both deeper into the night.
-The lantern light grows smaller, more fragile against the vast darkness of the river.
+He settles back in the stern.
+Reed rows steady through dark.
+The lantern light shrinks against vast river-black.

-Behind them, the spit of sand disappears into shadow.
-Ahead, the river stretches endlessly, carrying them toward unknown shores.
-The night is thick around them, full of secrets and silence, and the world remains unchanged.
+Behind them, sand-spit fades to shadow.
+Ahead, the river stretches endless.
+Night holds thick around them, full of silence, and nothing changes.

-Water laps against the hull, a steady sound.
-Reed rows on, tireless, his face calm in the lantern light.
-He watches the darkness flow past, content to be carried by the current, by the night, by the patient water.
-In the distance, the first hint of dawn touches the horizon.
+Water laps hull-sides, steady sound.
+Reed rows on, face calm in lantern light.
+He watches darkness flow past, content in current's carry.
+Far off, dawn touches sky-edge pale.